oroinc/platform/src/Oro/Bundle/InstallerBundle/README.md

 To add additional install scripts during install process you can use install.php files in your bundles and packages.
 This install files will be run before last clear cache during installation.

-This file must be started with `@OroScript` annotation with script label which will be shown during web install process.
+This file must be started with `@OroScript` annotation with script label.

 Example:
 ``` php